karbassi/intro-to-python/homework/homework-3/README.md

 ## `set_height(height)`

-This function will save the `height` to the class for later use. `height` is required to float between `0.0` and `3.0`. `height` is in meters.
+This function will save the `height` to the class for later use. `height` is required to able to convert to a float between `0.0` and `3.0`. `height` is in meters.

-Throw an error if not a `float` or not within the correct number range.
+Throw an error if `height` cannot be converted to a `float` or not within the correct number range.

 ## `get_height()`